September 9 - November 14

 This plan addresses:

 Skiers in this phase are moving into mastery of all aspects of the sport.
-While a well-rounded training approach is still encouraged, some athletes may begin to specialize toward certain disciplines.
-Course setting will test and challenge all the skills the skier possesses.
-All disciplines recommended.
+Some will begin to specialize toward certain disciplines, though a well-rounded training approach is still encouraged.
+Course setting should test and challenge all the skills the skiers possess.
+Course setting will mirror that on the NorAm, Europa Cup, and World Cup levels.

 Minimum 10 years in the sport.
 Skiing 4-5 days/week, logging 130-150 days a season with a max of 55 starts (based on # of disciplines).
 At least 10% Free skiing.
 Competition season goes Nov-April.